rixVe/rpn_calculator/README.md

 It is just a simple toy-project used to learn basic concepts in C. As of right now it reads input from the command line args.
 It converts regular notation equations into RPN.
 # TODO
+- Implement a hashmap of operations (use hashmap.h)
 - create a better file structure
 - Read input from file or stdin.
-- Implement a hashmap of operations (extend hashmap.h)
 - Implement a build system (CMake probably)
 - Implement a panic behaviour (right now the program usually exits without any message)